minisode

 Post to Twitter

-Heroes for Hire
+Episode 2.1: Heroes for Hire

-Posted by admin on July 30, 2009
+Posted by emmettfurey on July 28, 2011

 The chase culminated with this Sara Ward disappearing seemingly into thin air.
 Perhaps literally, as some witnesses will attest: word has it that Ward flew away from her pursuer under her own power.
+Ward has not been seen since.

 Post to Twitter